[Hi TikTok! Got questions about the Fallen Angel? Hit up our Discord]

 After his previous rejection by the salon, Cabanel submitted the Fallen Angel, the first depiction of the devil submitted by a student.
 If he had aimed to cause some drama, he succeeded.
 The salon judges were first shocked, and then displeased.
 Sybille Bellamy-Brown quotes the judges response in her book on Cabanel Procès verbaux de l’Académie des Beaux-Arts, saying “…The movement is wrong, the draughtsmanship imprecise, the execution deficient…” and on top of that, it was considered too romanticist in its style.

-“…That’s my reward for all the trouble I gave myself not to submit an average piece of work…” wrote Cabanel in a letter to his friend Alfred Bruyas.
+“…That’s my reward for all the trouble I gave myself not to submit an average piece of work…” wrote Cabanel in a letter to his friend and patron Alfred Bruyas.

 It would take three more years for Cabanel to win the critics and judges to his side with the monumental Death of Moses and from there, a consistent legacy of muscular, melodramatic work made him the anchor of the French academy.
 But for our money it all started here, an angel with eyes on fire.